|There are many colorful buildings in Copenhagen.|

 |No longer than the first bus took off, it began raining.
 Taking photos was tough, especially when the windows didn’t open.|

-It may take a month or more to wean off of it entirely with the dangerous effects that occur during the weaning process such as high and irregular blood pressure, afib (irregular pulse) and dangerously high pulse.
-I’ve had a few instances of these but they resolved quickly with everything returning to normal.
+It may take a month or more to wean off of it entirely with the dangerous effects during the weaning process such as high and irregular blood pressure, afib (irregular pulse), and dangerously high pulse.
+I’ve had a few instances of these, but they resolved quickly, with everything returning to normal.

-Of course, whatever I do and wherever we go I am aware that these symptoms can occur but I try not to think about it which will only exacerbate the situation.
+Of course, whatever I do and wherever we go, I am aware that these symptoms can occur, but I try not to think about it, only exacerbating the situation.
 As each day passes, I can walk a little better, leaving us both hopeful.

 |The architecture throughout the city was less ornate than in many cities we’ve visited in the past.|